2007 Texas Longhorns football team: Iowa State

 Texas first played Iowa State in 1979, and the Longhorns had won all six matchups coming into the 2007 season.
 Their last meeting in 2006 concluded with a 37–14 Texas victory.
-The Cyclones football team was coached by Gene Chizik who was co-defensive coordinator for Texas from 2005–2006.
+The Cyclones football team was coached by Gene Chizik who was co-defensive coordinator for Texas from 2005 to 2006.
 Like Texas, the Cyclones were 0–2 in conference play, but they had only a 1–5 record overall.
 Their lone victory of the season had been against Iowa when they made a game-winning 28-yard field goal with :01 remaining.
 As with Kansas State, Texas plays the Cyclones two out of every four years as part of the Big 12 Conference schedule.

 Despite losses to Kansas State and Oklahoma, Texas remained in the Top 25 coming into the game with Iowa State.
 The Horns were number 22 in the USA Today coaches poll and number 23 in the Associated Press media poll.
 Texas extended its streak in the coaches poll to 143 weeks and its streak in the AP poll to 115 weeks.
 Mack Brown said that he would not change the game plan in facing Chizik but that he needed to adjust sideline signals and snap counts since they were known to the former Texas co-coordinator.

 The Austin American-Statesman predicted Iowa State's quarterback Bret Meyer and wide receiver Todd Blythe would pose the biggest threat for the Longhorns.
 The paper also called the Cyclones the worst team in the Big 12 North and predicted that Texas would be 2–2 in conference play after facing Iowa State and Baylor, the worst team in the south division.
 The Daily Texan reported that the game offered an opportunity for Gene Chizik to get a "signature win" if his team could beat Texas.
 Two days prior to the game, oddsmakers favored Texas to win by 16 points.